AMSR-E/Aqua Daily EASE-Grid Brightness Temperatures

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Knowles, Ken.
+Knowles, K., M. Savoie, R. Armstrong, and M. Brodzik.
 2006.
 AMSR-E/Aqua Daily EASE-Grid Brightness Temperatures. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.